mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 As you go through this cycle of steps, remember to update the conda build recipes to reflect the dependencies that you are installing.
-You may install packages, but if the build recipes dot reflect it, you will still encounter errors.
+You may install packages, but if the build recipes do not reflect it, you will still encounter errors.
 For example, if you have installed a geos package but not specified the requirement in `meta.yaml` or the path flag in `build.sh`, you will see an error like this: